One More Chance (Madonna song): Critical reception

 Ken Tucker of Entertainment Weekly wrote that "One More Chance" is just one of the "consumer enticements that just add to the allure."
 Billboard critic Timothy White called it "bittersweet serenade."
 J. D. Considine from The Baltimore Sun called the song "the album's greatest surprise".
 He explained, "this David Foster song is quite demanding vocally, requiring a wider range and more power than anything else on the album.
 Yet Madonna more than lives up to the challenge, showing enough power and polish to make even Madonna-phobes admit she can sing.
 Louis Virtel from music website Idolator wrote, "No other Madonna song sounds quite like it, and it holds up as a melancholic statement against grander compositions like 'You'll See' and 'I'll Remember'."
 J. Randy Taraborrelli, author of Madonna: An Intimate Biography, called the song, along with "You'll See", as one of "the most sombre songs [Madonna] has ever recorded."
 Tirzah Agassi from The Jerusalem Post felt the song is "much more shallow" than "You'll See".
 Adam Graham from The Detroit News called the song "a sparse acoustic ballad" on which Madonna warmed up her pre-Evita pipes.

 Writing for the website TheBacklot.com in 2012, Louis Virtel ranked the song at number 84 on "The 100 Greatest Madonna Songs", saying that the song is "nothing more than a guitar and Madonna's torch-song trilling, and it's more effective than anything you've heard out of Taylor Swift's mouth in the past five years".
 Rikky Rooksby, author of The Complete Guide to the Music of Madonna was critical of the song.
 He panned the lyrics, saying they were "bland" and felt that Madonna's singing "lacked confidence and improvisation needed to make this kind of [song] really come alive".
-Also critical was The Guardian's Jude Rogers, who wrote that "there are better cuts on her "Something to Remember" anthology"; nonetheless, she placed the song at number 62 on her ranking of Madonna's singles, in honor of her 60th birthday.
+Also critical was The Guardian's Jude Rogers, who wrote that "there are better cuts on her Something to Remember anthology" and placed the song at number 62 on her ranking of Madonna's singles.
 Writing for Slant Magazine, Paul Schrodt opined that "due in part to her limited vocal range, Madonna’s ballads are often refreshingly understated compared to those of her contemporaries [...] on 'One More Chance' [...] however, she sounds downright pitiable".